ASallin/zrug_health_swica/invitation.md

 ## R for an efficient and qualitative health care system

-[TODO asa]Eva Blozik, Head of the Healthcare Management at SWICA, will be opening the evening with a brief introduction on how data are used to improve our healthcare system.
+Eva Blozik, Head of the Healthcare Management at SWICA, will be opening the evening with a brief introduction on how data are used to improve our healthcare system.
 She will explain the importance of sound data analysis for value in healthcare from an insurance perspective.

 <br>

-## Joint keynote talk 1: R for health policy planning - from Copy-Paste to Pipelines (Jonathan Zufferey and Reto Jörg, OBSAN)
+## Talk 1 (Joint Keynote): R for health policy planning - from Copy-Paste to Pipelines (Jonathan Zufferey and Reto Jörg, OBSAN)

 #### Cantonal health reports
 Every five years, the Swiss Health Observatory (Obsan) produces analyses based on the Swiss Health Survey (SHS), providing each canton with detailed insights into the population's health status, health behaviours, and healthcare utilisation.